Enjoying an Elgol Boat trip is one of the best things to do on the Isle of Skye Scotland!

 - Other Elgol Boat Trips are available to see the wildlife around the neighboring islands of Eigg, Rum and Canna.

-Drive from Portree to Elgol Skye - it is already beautiful!
+Drive from Portree to Elgol Skye - Road B8083

 I had booked an early Elgol Boat Trip to Loch Coruisk so the drive was enjoyable with almost nobody on the road yet.

 Once you turn on B8083, it is a single lane road.

 Passing places are numerous and visibility is good.

 But be careful because animals roam freely and babies tend to run in front of the car.

 As you approach Elgol Skye, the island of Rum appears in the background: